MolecularCartography/Optimus/README.md

 The workflow doesn't support MS/MS-based metabolite identification and adducts deconvolution.
 We are working on it.

+## System requirements

+ * *Operating system*: only 64-bit systems are supported; MS Windows, Linux or Apple OS X.
+ * *RAM*: 1 GB is minimal amount.
+Generally, it is not enough for analysis of large datasets containing about a hundred or more LC-MS runs.
+However, it is sufficient for smaller ones.
+After all, it very much depends on the data itself (instrument, mass resolution, LC run-time, etc) and workflow settings.
+ * *CPU*: no special requirements.
+The more powerful your CPU is, the faster Optimus works.
+It leverages effectively multicore processors for parallel execution which improves the overall performance dramatically.
+ * *Hard drive*: all Optimus components take about 2.5 GB.
+During the execution Optimus creates temporary files that can occupy up to few times more space than initial dataset.
+Those files are not deleted automatically to enable iterative execution and re-execution of Optimus.
+However, there is an option inside the workflow to clean up temporary files.

 ## Installation

 The workflow is performed by [KNIME Analytics Platform](https://www.knime.org/), an open-source cross-platform general-purpose workflow management system.
 Before you start using the workflow, you need to install **KNIME** itself, **Python 2.7** (if it's not already installed) and a few additional modules for Python and KNIME.
 The installation steps are described below.